M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 }
 ```

-The progress should be reported back as frequently as possible, but the system will only push changes back to the vault every 10 seconds or when the task completes.
+The progress can be reported back as frequently as possible, but the system will only push changes back to the vault every 10 seconds or when the task completes.
 {:.note}

 ## Handling exceptions